<< Yesterday

 2021 Pablo Lopez becomes the first starting pitcher to throw one pitch and take the loss.
 The umpires eject the right-hander for intentionally plunking Braves' leadoff batter Ronald Acuña Jr., who scores the game's only run in the Marlins' 1-0 loss to Atlanta at Truist Park.

-2022 Nolan Arenado, Nolan Gorman, Juan Yepez, and Dylan Carlson all go deep in four consecutive at-bats in the first inning off Phillies' right-hander Kyle Gibson.
+2022 Nolan Arenado, Nolan Gorman, Juan Yepez, and Dylan Carlson go deep in four consecutive at-bats in the first inning off Phillies' right-hander Kyle Gibson.
 The Cardinals become the 11th team to accomplish the feat in their eventual 7-6 victory over Philadelphia at Citizens Bank Park.

 36 Fact(s) Found